-Safe Community Goal Statement: Provide equitable community-centered public health and safety services to ensure the City is safe for all.
-Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 2: Improve services to the City's most vulnerable population Budget Authority for Costs Related to Property Abatement and Clean Up One of the challenges we see in lower income neighborhoods is how to dispose of trash and debris that may be the source of a code violation.
+Goal Statement: Provide equitable community-centered public health and safety services to ensure the City is safe for all outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 2: Improve services to the City's most vulnerable population Budget Authority for Costs Related to Property Abatement and Clean Up One of the challenges we see in lower income neighborhoods is how to dispose of trash and debris that may be the source of a code violation.
 We also are finding some property owners left with the cost of cleaning up from encampments left by our homeless population.
 Providing dumpsters is one service we can offer to assist residents in voluntary compliance.
-FY 24 \$5,000 In progress Updates: plan to provide du formed Housing & Neighborhood Services Dompsters for the remainder of FY24.
-Staff are aborhood projects where dumpsters will also working with ForColu mbia to Goal 3: Improve outcomes associated with the City's community safety function Records Management System (RMS) A Records Management System (RMS) is a system that generates all police reports.
-FY 23 \$1,500,000 In progress Updates: has partnered with tral Square has started drafting the statemen in the City's Project Management Office to ass ations there will be a Governing Board (create sist with th nis project.
-P er Goal 2: Improve services to the City's most vulnerable population Winter Overnight Warming Center Services Agreement with Wilkes Blvd United Methodist Church to provide emergency winter overnight warming center services at Turning Point when temperatures are 25 degrees or below.
-FY 23 \$82,500 Complete Updates: e agreement with Wilkes Blvd.
-UMC (Turning ervices was approved as R170-22 on Octobe night Goal 2: Improve services to the City's most vulnerable population Live Well Boone County Community Health Assessment & Improvement Plan Process Initial Community Health Assessment findings were presented to community stakeholders in February, 2024.
+FY 24 \$5,000 Ongoing Updates: Staff in the newly formed Housing & Neighborhood Services Department are working on a plan to provide dumpsters for the remainder of FY24.
+Staff are working with ForColumbia to support their neighborhood projects where dumpsters will also be available for resident use.
+Goal 3: Improve outcomes associated with the City's community safety function Records Management System (RMS) A Records Management System (RMS) is a system that generates all police reports.
+FY 23 \$1,500,000 In progress Updates: As of 3/21/24 Central Square has started drafting the statement of work with the County.
+CPD has partnered with the City's Project Management Office to assist with this project.
+Per previous conversations there will be a Governing Board (created by MOU) made up of users.
+Goal 2: Improve services to the City's most vulnerable population Winter Overnight Warming Center Services Agreement with Wilkes Blvd United Methodist Church to provide emergency winter overnight warming center services at Turning Point when temperatures are 25 degrees or below.
+FY 23 \$82,500 Ongoing Updates: Amendment to the agreement with Wilkes Blvd.
+UMC (Turning Point) to include overnight warming center services was approved as R170-22 on October 17, 2022.
+Goal 2: Improve services to the City's most vulnerable population Live Well Boone County Community Health Assessment & Improvement Plan Process Initial Community Health Assessment findings were presented to community stakeholders in February, 2024.
 The final Community Health Assessmen and Community Health Improvement Plan will be published by the fall of 2024.
-FY 23 \$10,800 In progress Updates: The Live Well Boone County Community Health Assessment was conducted during 2023.
+FY 23 \$10,800 Ongoing Updates: The Live Well Boone County Community Health Assessment was conducted during 2023.
 The final results will be presented to a group of community stakeholders in January 2023.
-Following, the results of the assessment will be published and available for community agencies to use to determine community needs and to leverage funding dollars.
+Following the results of the assessment will be published and available for community agencies to use to determine community needs and to leverage funding dollars.
 The Community Health Improvement Plan will begin in January of 2023.

-Safe Community Goal Statement: Provide equitable community-centered public health and safety services to ensure the City is safe for all.
-Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 2: Improve services to the City's most vulnerable population Event Distribution PHHS secured free narcan through a program from Missouri Institute of Mental Health (MIMH) through St. Louis University.
+Goal 2: Improve services to the City's most vulnerable population Narcan for Public Event Distribution PHHS secured free narcan through a program from Missouri Institute of Mental Health (MIMH) through St. Louis University.
 Prior to receiving this narcan, PHHS purchased \$2,194 in narcan with City funds.
 PHHS will continue to use narcan through MIMH whenever possible, while funding lasts.
-FY 23 \$21,300 In progress Updates: PHHS distributed 3,410 doses of Naloxone (narcan) in 2023.
+FY 23 \$21,300 Ongoing

+Safe Community Goal Statement: Provide equitable community-centered public health and safety services to ensure the City is safe for all.
+0 utcome Object Item Description Fiscal Year Budgeted Amount Status Updates: PHHS distributed 3,410 doses of Naloxone (narcan) in 2023.